Accessibility

 The 9/11 Memorial & Museum is committed to ensuring access for all visitors.

-On May 30, we marked the 20th anniversary of the formal end of recovery operations at Ground Zero.
-In a ceremony on the Memorial plaza, we honored the courage and sacrifice of 9/11 rescue, recovery, and relief workers, commemorated those who have died due to 9/11-related illnesses, and recognized the spirit of survivors and members of the downtown community with a special ceremony.
+Each May 30, we mark the anniversary of the formal end of recovery operations at Ground Zero.
+In a ceremony on the Memorial plaza, we honor the courage and sacrifice of 9/11 rescue, recovery, and relief workers, commemorated those who have died due to 9/11-related illnesses, and recognize the spirit of survivors and members of the downtown community with a special ceremony.

 The May 30, 2002 Commemoration is made possible in part by support from Joel S. Marcus, Executive Chairman & Founder, Alexandria Real Estate Equities, Inc./Alexandria Venture Investments.